Stacked glass payment cards with an HK$ symbol, Victoria Harbour skyline, and Hong Kong flag

 SFC-licensed platforms (HashKey, OSL) offer streamlined eKYC verification using the HKID reader on NFC-enabled smartphones, enabling near-instant onboarding for Hong Kong residents.
 International card issuers may take 1-3 business days for manual verification.

-Physical cards ship to Hong Kong addresses within 3-7 business days via Hongkong Post or private courier (SF Express is particularly fast for domestic HK delivery).
-Virtual cards are available immediately for Apple Pay and Google Pay use.
+Physical cards ship to Hong Kong addresses within 3-7 business days via Hongkong Post or private courier (SF Express is fast for domestic HK delivery).
+Virtual cards are available immediately for crypto cards with Apple Pay and Google Pay use.
 Both NFC and QR-code payments work widely at Hong Kong merchants.

 Spending Tips for Hong Kong